Soujannita95/ATM4110/content/python/array1.md

 - ```zeros()``` initializes everything to 0.
 Therefore, if your final result includes lots of zeros, this will save you the time to set all those array cells to zero manually.
 {{% /expand%}}

-Another array you will commonly create is the array that has the increments increasing or decreasing monotonically.
+Another array you will commonly create is the array whose elements increase or decrease monotonically.
 In this case, you can use the ```arange``` function.
 ```
 >>> a = np.arange(10)
 >>> print(a)